 The majority of acute pancreatitis cases occur secondary to gallstone disease or excess alcohol consumption.
 However, causes are wide ranging and a popular mnemonic is ‘GET SMASHED’:

 - Autoimmune disease, such as SLE

-- Scorpion venom (a rare and unlikely cause in the UK)
+- Scorpion venom (a rare and unlikely cause in most countries)